rwsenser/TelloXplus/README.md

 This repository contains TelloXplus.
-Please see the include ".pdf" file for more details.
+Please see the included "TelloXplus.pdf" file for more details.